ing-bank/lion/packages/localize/README.md

 The localization system helps to manage localization data split into locales and automate its loading.
 The loading of data tries to be as unobtrusive as possible for a typical workflow while providing a flexible and controllable mechanism for non-trivial use cases.
-The formatting of data containing numbers and dates takes current locale into accout by using Intl MessageFormat specification.
+The formatting of data containing numbers and dates takes current locale into account by using Intl MessageFormat specification.

 ## LocalizeManager